python/cpython/Doc/c-api/typeobj.rst

    objects which implement the mapping protocol.
 These fields are documented in :ref:`mapping-structs`.

-   The :attr:`tp_as_mapping` field is not inherited, but the contained fields are inherited individually.
+   The :c:member:`~PyTypeObject.tp_as_mapping` field is not inherited, but the contained fields are inherited individually.